Contact

 Frequently Asked Questions

-Every post, every issue, and every series is available to free subscribers.
-Free subscribers also have access to the podcast and all YouTube and Facebook content.
-Paid subscribers receive the Resource Library, which includes all Essential Research Series guides and issue companion documents; subscriber-only chat for record-specific questions and brick wall problems; and the Ancestor Deep Dive, a once-per-year benefit where an ancestor is researched through primary sources and the findings published as a dedicated post.
-The paid tier is $15 per month or $144 per year.
+Some posts are free to all readers.
+Monthly subscribers also receive subscriber-only posts and issues not available to free readers.
+Free subscribers have access to the podcast and all YouTube and Facebook content.
+Monthly subscribers receive everything free subscribers get, plus subscriber-only posts, Resource Library guides published during their active subscription period, subscriber-only chat for record-specific questions and brick wall problems, and the Ancestor Deep Dive.
+The monthly tier is $15 per month or $144 per year.

-The Newsletter page shows recently published issues pulled directly from Substack.
-For the full archive going back to the beginning, visit appalachiangenealogy.substack.com and browse by date or topic.
+The Blog page shows recently published issues.
+For the full archive going back to the beginning, visit the full blog archive and browse by date or topic.

 New issues are published on a regular schedule throughout the year.
-Subscribing on Substack is the best way to be notified the moment a new issue goes out.
+Subscribing to the blog is the best way to be notified the moment a new issue goes out.

 Resource Library

-The Resource Library includes two types of content: Essential Research Series guides, which are standalone deep-dive PDF guides published by Appalachian Press, and issue companion documents, which are research reference sheets tied to specific newsletter issues.
-All content is exclusive to paid subscribers.
+The Resource Library includes two types of content: Essential Research Series eBooks, published by Appalachian Press, and issue guides, which are research reference tools tied to specific blog issues.
+Monthly subscribers receive everything published during their active subscription period.

-Not every issue has a companion.
-Companion documents are created for issues where a reference sheet, worksheet, or record guide adds genuine research value.
-When a companion exists, it is listed in the Resource Library.
+Not every issue has a guide.
+Guides are created for issues where a reference sheet or record guide adds genuine research value.
+When a guide exists, it is listed in the Resource Library.

 The Podcast

-The Appalachian Historical Review podcast is available on Spotify, on Substack, and on the YouTube podcast playlist.
+The Appalachian Historical Review podcast is available on Spotify, on Blog, and on the YouTube podcast playlist.

 Appalachian Press